Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

   ENTRYPOINT ["./entrypoint.sh"]
   ```

-If you have not cloned/downloaded the project repository, create an `entrypoint.sh` file with the below content.
+If you have not cloned/downloaded the project repository, create and save an `entrypoint.sh` file with the below content.
 This is not necessary if you've cloned or downloaded the project repository as you will already have this file.

 At startup, the container will execute these commands which will start a JupyterLab Notebook, download an LLM and begin fine-tuning, and remain running (until suspended/dropped).